KVHEM/how_we_work/README.md

 Our top priority is doing reproducible science.
-This means establishing an efficient workflow.
+This means establishing an efficient workflow that allows for collaboration in a convenient manner.
+The following set of guidelines and suggestions aim to this objective.

 ## Onboarding